If you are new to the Section 8 program, you may be wondering ‘What happens when a Section 8 tenant wants to move?’

-Wayne: She asked that we create an itemized estimate of everything that we saw that was beyond normal and tear.
+Wayne: That we create an estimate of everything we saw beyond normal and tear.

-And we can definitely do that but we couldn’t do it today because she had too much in the house and against the walls.
+And we can definitely do that but we couldn’t do it today.
+She had too much in the house and against the walls.
 She will need to move everything to the center of the room (in all of the rooms).
-So, in our owner’s best interest, we have to be able to see those areas and make sure there’s no further damage.
+We have to be able to see those areas and make sure there’s no further damage.

-Because once we do this itemized estimate, we will be sending it to Section 8 as well as the tenant and letting them know that these repair items need to either be paid for or completed before we can approve her to move out of the house.
+Because once we do this itemized estimate, we will be sending it to Section 8 as well as the tenant.
+These items must be resolved before she moves out.
 She must have a zero balance before she can move.

-Part of paying for the damage can also come out of her security deposit which we keep in a trust account.
+Part of paying for the damage can also come out of her security deposit.

-We just want to make sure we have the money to cover all the repairs that are beyond normal wear and tear.
-Now, there’s a lot of things that were normal wear and tear or things that were not in her control that we will not be adding to the list.
+We want to make sure we have the money to cover all the repairs beyond normal wear and tear.
+There are a lot of things that were normal wear and tear.
+These things were not in her control that we will not be adding to the list.

-But for the items we just mentioned, we’re going charge her and turn that list into Section 8 so that she cannot move until this is taken care of and resolved.
+But for these items, we will charge her and turn that list into Section 8.
+She cannot move until this is taken care of.
 This is something we do to protect our owners.

-Spencer: Right, so essentially she wanted us to come back with an estimate of all things were over normal wear and tear and then she was going to pay for that work to be done.
+Spencer: Right, so essentially she wanted us to come back with an estimate of all things over normal wear and tear.
+Then she will pay for that work to be done.

-Now, the interesting thing is once we have those funds…if she wanted to pay us to do that once we had those funds, we could go ahead and sign off on her move documents for Section 8 and allow her to move and then it would much easier for us get in and take care of those items along with anything else that the owner wanted to take care before the house was marketed again.
+Now, the interesting thing is once we have those funds, we could go ahead and sign off on her move documents for Section 8.
+This would allow her to move and much easier for us to take care of those items.

-So that’s just a little insight into Birmingham Section 8, how a Section 8 move, like a request to move process happens.
+So that’s just a little insight into Birmingham Section 8!